Skip to Content

 4. Arrive At Shaman’s Cave

-Getting to the cave entrance requires crossing narrow slick rock which could be treacherous if wet.
-The drop off is significant but the crossing is wide enough to safely navigate if you are careful.
+Accessing the cave entrance requires crossing narrow slick rock which will be treacherous when wet.
+The drop off is significant but the crossing is wide enough to safely navigate if you’re careful.
+Take your time and wear shoes with good traction.

 5. Enjoy The Shaman’s Cave View

-Shaman’s Cave has one huge oval shaped opening and one small circular shaped opening like two windows.
+Shaman’s Cave has one huge oval shaped opening and one small circular shaped opening, like two windows.
+From inside Shaman’s cave you can enjoy spectacular views over Sedona’s wild and unspoiled landscape below.

 6. Head Back To Your Car